Clinical Biochemistry

 EVALUATION ABOUT PRACTICAL APPLICATIONS OF CLINICAL BIOCHEMISTRY (30% of the final grade):

-This assessment will be made up of the average of the 4 best marks from 5 mini-tests, to be taken on Moodle at the end of the days of presentation of guest seminars (April 23 and June 2), or the days of analysis of recorded interviews with doctors, pharmacists and technicians from the clinical pathology service of the local health unit of western Lisbon (SPC-ULSLO) (May 14, 21 and 28).
-These interviews are an integral part of the Virtual Tour of that service.
+This assessment takes place on Moodle at the end of the days of guest seminar presentations (May 14 and June 4), or the day of analysis of recorded interviews with doctors, pharmacists and technicians from the clinical pathology service of the local health unit of western Lisbon (SPC-ULSLO) (April 23).
+These interviews are an integral part of the Virtual Visit to that service.

 RESEATING EXAMINATION:

 Only for students who have failed, or who wish to improve their grade (upon registration) in the theoretical assessment.
-This exam counts for 70% of the final grade for the course and covers the subjects of the test and all the mini-tests.
+This exam counts for 70% of the final grade for the course and covers the subjects of the test and the two mini-tests o fthe invited guests.
 For failed students to pass the course, a mark of 9.5 or more is mandatory in this exam.

 Subject matter

-- Introduction to Clinical Biochemistry.
+1. Introduction to Clinical Biochemistry.
 Acquisition and interpretation of biochemical data.
-The laboratory in Clinical Biochemistry and Quality aspects.
+The clinical biochemistry laboratory and quality.

-- Biomarkers in translational biomedical research: case studies on cancer and Stroke.
+5. Biomarkers in translational biomedical research: case studies of cancer and stroke

 Programs